 Morbius doesn’t wholly fall flat, but it would have accomplished far more with a firmer story direction.

 All his life, Michael Morbius struggles to find a cure for his debilitating blood disease.
 While he succeeds in developing a blue, artificial blood, he remains enslaved by his condition; the same for his surrogate brother Milo.
-Desperate for a solution, Michael then resorts to unorthodox, illegal experimentations with vampire bat DNA.
+Desperate for a solution, Michael resorts to unorthodox, illegal experiments with vampire bat DNA.
 The results far exceed his wildest expectations.
 However, they also come with a hefty price.
 One that goes beyond transforming Michael physically and mentally.

 So … after two decades of development indecision, and another two years of delay no thanks to the COVID-19 pandemic, Morbius is finally out in the cinemas.
-Critics have since been absolutely bloody, no pun intended, with their remarks.
+Critics have since been absolutely bloody, no pun intended, with their comments.